Four Steps to Proactively Manage Risks

-Develop a list of institutional risks, or risks that cut across functional areas that could significantly affect the institution’s ability to achieve its mission.
+1. Identify.
+Identify risks that affect the entire institution rather than individual risks or those affecting single departments or functions.
 In most cases, a short list of fewer than 10 risks — even as few as three or four — provides a great starting point for ERM.
-To learn more about identifying institutional risks, read our blog post, “How to Elevate Institutional Risks.”

-Analyze and prioritize the risks identified in step 1.
-Typically, this analysis focuses on the likelihood that each risk will occur and the severity of its impact if it does occur.
-By evaluating risks in this way, you can decide how to respond to each risk and how to prioritize your efforts.
-Assign risk owners, or the people responsible for managing a specific risk, at this stage.
-Every risk should have an assigned risk owner.
+2. Assess.
+Analyze and prioritize top risks to focus on by assessing likelihood to occur and impact to your institution’s mission and operations.
+By evaluating risks in this way, you can decide how to respond to each risk and how to prioritize efforts.
+Assign each risk to a risk owner (the leader responsible for overseeing risk management efforts for that risk) at this stage.

 The ERM Process